 One-year support for the City of Los Angeles' Summer Night Lights program.

-One-year program support for the Kinship Project, impacting 120 relative caregivers (mostly grandparents) raising children in and out of the school system.
+Two-year program support for the Kinship Project, impacting 120 relative caregivers and their children in South L.A.

 Two-year program support to launch a new intergenerational volunteer program that will enable senior-age volunteers to assist low-income children ages 0 to 5 with literacy and development.